mahoney1/test/extend_multi_org_3_orgs-amended.md

 This 'EYFN' {{site.data.conrefs.hlf_full} script adds 2 peers for Organisation 3 and performs the requisite steps to join the existing `mychannel` channel successfully.
 Next,  we need to add Org 3's own Fabric CA server, so that an Org 3 admin is able to issue identity certificates for Org 3 identities (and which are mapped to participants in Composer, which we'll see later).

-2. Create a file `docker-compose-ca3.yaml ` in the current directory and add the following:
+2.Check that a `docker-compose-ca3.yaml ` has been created in the current directory and contains the 'keyfile' information - something like that shown below: (Rob - this will be removed just FYI - merely verification)

         version: '2'